Event Log Embed (Beta)¶

 });

-// In your "give me an embed URL for this customer" route:
+// In your "give me an embed URL" route:

 const { token, sessionId, expiresAt } = await centrali.embed.eventLog.issueToken({